lacework/go-sdk/cli/docs/lacework_compliance_azure.md

 Manage compliance reports for Azure Cloud.

-To list all Azure Tenants configured in your account:
+To list all Azure tenants configured in your account:

     lacework compliance azure list-tenants

-To list all Azure Subscriptions from a Tenant, use the command:
+To list all Azure subscriptions from a tenant, use the command:

     lacework compliance azure list-subscriptions <tenant_id>

 To get the latest Azure compliance assessment report, use the command:

-    lacework compliance azure get-report <tenant_id> <subscriptions_id>
+    lacework compliance azure get-report <tenant_id> <subscription_id>

 These reports run on a regular schedule, typically once a day.